QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

-Function \texttt{iss\_channel\_qfi} takes two arguments: channel to compute the \acs{QFI} for and the dimension of the ancillary system.
-It returns five items: optimized \acs{QFI}, list of pre-QFI values per algorithm iteration, density matrix of the optimal input state, \acs{SLD} matrix and the information whether the optimization converged successfully.
+The function \texttt{iss\_channel\_qfi} takes two arguments: the channel whose \acs{QFI} is computed and the dimension of the ancillary system.
+It returns five items: the optimized \acs{QFI}, a list of pre-QFI values per algorithm iteration, the density matrix of the optimal input state, the \acs{SLD} matrix, and the information whether the optimization converged successfully.

 On the other hand, \texttt{mop\_channel\_qfi} takes only the channel and returns only the \acs{QFI}---here, by the nature of the method, ancillary system dimension is unspecified, see Sec.~\ref{sec:mop}.
 The following code shows both of these functions in practice: